 Idaho State University-Meridian offers an online degree program in Emergency Management that is up-to-date and ready to engage students in the current climate.
 One of the benefits of this particular program is even though there are utilizing virtual classroom environments, students can feel like they are actually in the same room as each other and their faculty members.
 There is plenty of room to ask questions and connect amidst the live lectures and discussions.
-All instructors are expert leaders in their field, and have a lot of hands on experience to explore with their students.
+All instructors are expert leaders in their field and have a lot of hands-on experience to explore with their students.
 This course of study features FEMA education curriculum guidelines that are recognized nationally.
-Therefore, students will learn the most up to date skills to protect their communities, states, and country from disasters before they happen and lesson the impact when they occur.
-All online students receive in state tuition no matter where they are located.
+Therefore, students will learn the most up-to-date skills to protect their communities, states, and country from disasters before they happen and lessen the impact when they occur.
+All online students receive in-state tuition no matter where they are located.

 Degree Type: Emergency Management